commandlayer/protocol-commercial/README.md

 ## Why this exists

-Commons gives agents a **shared language of actions** (analyze, summarize, fetch, …).
+Protocol-Commons gives agents a **shared language of actions** (analyze, summarize, fetch, …).

-Commercial verbs answer a different question:
+Protocol-Commercial answers a different question:

 > **“How does value move when these actions are monetized?”**

-`protocol-commercial` defines **canonical economic verb schemas** so that:
+`@commandlayer/commercial` defines **canonical economic verb schemas** so that:

 - payment, billing, and settlement are consistent across vendors
 - receipts for paid work are **typed and auditable**